jens-andre/isbn/README.md

 ```swift
 init?(Int)
 ```
-Create a ISBN with a given GTIN represantation; returns `nil` if the ISBN is not valid
+Create a ISBN with a given GTIN representation; returns `nil` if the ISBN is not valid

 ```swift
 init?(String)